 The River City Chorus is an Exeter based A Cappella and Barbershop group formed in 1992.
 We perform across Devon and the surrounding areas at weddings, social events and in local and national competitions.

 We currently have about 30 members who come from all walks of life and who travel to sing with us from all parts of Devon and Somerset and new members are always welcome.

-We are a friendly and welcoming group.
-We have a lot of fun but with a strong commitment to improving our performance.
-We sing a wide variety of songs, ranging from the romantic to easy beat and up tempo – spanning all the decades from 1910 to the more modern era including songs by Queen, Lady Gaga and Megan Trainor.
+We are a friendly and welcoming group and have a lot of fun but with a strong commitment to improving our performance.
+We sing a wide variety of songs, ranging from the romantic to easy beat and up tempo - spanning all the decades from 1910 to the more modern era including songs by Queen, Lady Gaga and Megan Trainor.

 Our Musical Director is Carole Locke and her involvement with music began at the age of 5, when she started piano lessons.
 Singing lessons followed at the age of 11, and both these activities have played a major part in her life ever since.

 Carole has been involved in A Cappella singing for over thirty-five years.
 In the early 1970s, Carole and her family moved from her birthplace, Liverpool, to Devon in the southwest of England.
 Carole joined the local ladies A Cappella group, The Chordettes, and within a few months, she was asked to become the musical director.

 The Ladies Association of British Barbershop Singers (LABBS) was formed in 1976, with the Chordettes as one of the founding choruses.
 In 1992, Carole took her chorus to the gold medal spot at the LABBS annual convention, and this resulted in their representing the UK at an international convention in the USA the following year.